catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 ## Combining local and global strategies for full coverage:

-It's hard to detect a lower market share client with a global strategy.
+It's difficult to detect a lower market share client with a global strategy.
 We therefore recommend to use low market share clients with local strategies and detect high-market share client forks with global strategies.
 Installing all <20% CL/ELs (and assuming no unique pairing